tetris245/ULTRAbc/README.md

 * New option in GUI - Chat Search to hide the locked rooms in Chat Search
 * Improved the maproom, mbsroom and uroom commands by adding detection of UBC no-escape mode
 * Updated the high fame mode of the Club Card Game (for R113 compatibility)
-* Updated the bg1, bglist and ustatus commands
+* Updated the bg1, bg4 and ustatus commands
 * Optimised patches of KeyDown functions